______ PPC STATISTICS

 Average CTR for Google ads

-According to Wordstream, the average CTR for Google Ads in 2024 is approximately 7.37%.
+According to Wordstream, the average CTR for Google Ads in 2024 was approximately 7.37%.

 Average CTR for Google ads by Google rank position